stanfordnlp/stanza/_pages/mwt.md

 {% include alerts.html %}
 {{ note }}
-Only languages with <a href='https://universaldependencies.org/u/overview/tokenization.html'>multi-word tokens (MWT)</a>, such as German or French, require MWTProcessor; other languages, such as English or Chinese, do not support this processor in the pipeline.
+Only languages with <a href='https://universaldependencies.org/u/overview/tokenization.html'>multi-word tokens (MWT)</a>, such as German or French, require MWTProcessor; other languages, such as Chinese, do not support this processor in the pipeline.
 {{ end }}

 | Name | Annotator class name | Requirement | Generated Annotation | Description |